kaliop-uk/ezworkflowenginebundle/ezpublish_legacy/ezworkflowenginebridge/README.md

 ezworkflowenginebridge
 ======================

-This extension is designed to allow usage of the Workflow Engine from the Kaliop eZ Workflow Engine Bundle from an eZPublish 4 context.
+This extension is designed to allow usage of the Workflow Engine from the 'Kaliop eZ Workflow Engine Bundle' from an eZPublish 4 context.

 In other words: with it you can create eZPublish 4 workflows that will run any corresponding, predefined eZPublish 5 workflows.